Mouse-Unit-07/.github/profile/README.md

 After reading the above, you'll have a grasp of the entire workbench.

 ## External Links
-Everything is to be under this GitHub organization if possible, but Jenkins, JFrog Artifactory are external:
+Everything is to be under this GitHub organization if possible, but ther are external items:
+- Jenkins
-- Jenkins: [link here, not made yet]
+  - [link here, not made yet]

+- JFrog Artifactory
-- JFrog Artifactory: [link here, not made yet]
+  - [link here, not made yet]

+- Discord
+  - all threads that don't need to be tracked
+  - private

+- YouTube
+  - www.youtube.com/@MouseUnit07
+  - storage for all videos, due to GitHub storage limitation
+  - private/unlisted, unless there're videos to share w/ the universe